kongteckmee/chinese_to_begin/README.md

 The users are encouraged to register an account at the website as their information will be saved for further used especially when dealing with the course registration.
 Furthermore, any of the orders made will be recorded in their own profile page.
 This will ease the user to check back their previous orders.

 #### Store Management
-The store owner are able to add a new course at store management page.
+The store owner are able to add a new course at Store Management page.

 #### Admin Backend Management
 This is the Django admin page that been customized in order to ease the admin managament.
 The admin will be able to see the further details at this section, such as the details of the registered users plus their email address, all the orders, courses and the contact detail for any of the enquiries.